 Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the District's financial statements relate to: pensions, other post-employment benefits, and the correction of an error.
+The most sensitive disclosures affecting District's financial statements relate to: long-term debt, pensions, other post-employment benefits, and correction of an error.